 If you want to get more adventurous, getting family and friends together for a do-it-yourself project is both exciting and interesting.
 It can be entertaining experimental art or an interesting learning project—either way, creative group activities allow for fun engagement through collaboration.

 Put together a scrapbook of memories of the good times with mom over the years.
 Online graphic design resources such as Adobe, Canva, and Picmonkey allow you to create eye-catching photo presentations.
 Prepare for Mother’s Day by gathering several relevant photos and using a design platform to create a surprising montage.
 Then print out pages for a physical scrapbook or just show her and guests your visual presentation online.

 Even in the internet age people of all ages still enjoy jigsaw puzzles and board games.
 A puzzle is like a pizza in the sense it can be shared with a group.
 Sometimes it’s fun to treat a puzzle like a competition as each player gets turns to put puzzle pieces into the mix.
 The person who inserts the last puzzle piece is the winner.
 But puzzles can be just as fun without turning them into contests.

 The best way to ensure safety at post-shutdown events is to keep gatherings limited, which makes them more intimate and special.
-It’s also wise to make sure you have proper insurance coverage so that your guests are protected on your property.
-For further information, contact the experts at Unisource Insurance Associates today.
+It’s also wise to make sure you have proper insurance coverage so that your guests are better protected on your property.
+For further information, contact the agents at Unisource Insurance Associates today.
 We’ll help you secure the most appropriate coverage for your homeowner or commercial business needs.